I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbspec/ns-usbspec-_usb_endpoint_descriptor.md

 The mappings in the preceding tables between periods and polling intervals are valid in Windows 2000 and later operating systems.

-`bLength`

-Specifies the length, in bytes, of this descriptor.

-`bmAttributes`

-The two low-order bits specify the endpoint type, one of USB_ENDPOINT_TYPE_CONTROL, USB_ENDPOINT_TYPE_ISOCHRONOUS, USB_ENDPOINT_TYPE_BULK, or USB_ENDPOINT_TYPE_INTERRUPT.

-`wMaxPacketSize`

-Specifies the maximum packet size that can be sent from or to this endpoint.

 ## Requirements
 | &nbsp; | &nbsp; |